Get PolitiFact in your inbox.

 Biden said Trump is the first president since Herbert Hoover, who was president when the Great Depression began, to see a net loss in jobs.
 This is numerically accurate — but it disingenuously omits the COVID-19 pandemic’s economic impact during Trump’s fourth year.

 Here’s another example using numbers to tell a deceptive story: Biden said the Trump administration "added more to the national debt than any presidential term in American history."
 This is accurate — but only until Biden’s own one-term debt total exceeds the amount accumulated under Trump.
-By the time he leaves office, Biden is projected to have overseen a debt increase larger than Trump's.
+By the time his current four-year term ends, Biden is projected to have overseen a debt increase larger than Trump's.

 Then there are taxes, which the candidates couldn’t see more differently.
 Trump often says, falsely, that Biden wants to "quadruple your taxes."
 Biden proposed a tax increase of about 7% over the next decade, almost exclusively on the wealthiest Americans and corporations, not the 300% that Trump said.